datascientistdan/Getting-and-Cleaning-Data-Course-Project/README.md

 **tidy_data.txt** - output of the R script that shoud be reproducable with the R script, run_analysis.R, as required by the course outline and objective

+** features.txt** - list of all labels that were included in the original dataset